 Fall is coming, and with it, leaves, school, and fall weather.
 Fortunately for you, the fun doesn’t have to stop just because you’ll be spending more time indoors.
-The DMV has tons of cool things for kids to do—starting with exploring all the museums the area has to offer.
+DC and its surroundings have tons of cool things for kids to do—starting with exploring all the museums the area has to offer.
 Check out these 5 museums on KidPass—there’s something here for everyone!

 Fiat Luxe Tours provide one-of-a-kind experiences for all this city has to offer.
 Choose from the competitive scavenger hunts to the fun and educational museum tours,.
 There’s something here for every family!

 International Spy Museum

 Washington, DC / 7 – 11 years old

 Adopt your alias and explore your inner spy at the only spy museum of its kind, located in the heart of DC.
 Kids can examine more than 200 spy gadgets, bugs, cameras, vehicles, and technologies while learning the stories behind the spy-craft.
 Tons of fun for kids age 7 and up.

 Bethesda/Chevy Chase / 4 – 13 years old

 KID Museum is a new kind of museum serving children and families in the Washington, DC area.
 KID offers unique, maker experiences for elementary and middle school-aged children that integrate hands-on science, technology, engineering, art, and math learning with an exploration of world cultures and global citizenship.